regakos/melytanulas/README.md

 related works (papers, GitHub repositories, blog posts, etc), and how to run it (building and running the container, running your solution within the container).

+Our project is using the DistilBERT transformer model for question answering.
+There are different types of question answering, in our work we give text to the model as input and a related (in-context) question.
+The model gives the proper answer to de predefined question.
+We create a user interface to input the data.
+The model is trained on the ... dataset.

 DistilBERT link: https://arxiv.org/pdf/1910.01108.pdf